 In those days almost nobody even had the option of staying home to stay cool, but I learned to make a soda last a long, long time while I watched other people rolling balls at pins.
 I also learned just how much prior to the start of the first show I could get into a double feature.
 Popcorn, Raisinets™, and cool air, it was nine-year old’s heaven.
 And those options are still available, particularly in places like Sam’s Town or other casinos built for locals.

 Other “cool” places would be some of the museums found here.
-I’ve written about some of them, for instance, The Nevada State Museum in Lorenzi Park, or the Atomic Testing Museum on East Flamingo Road.
+I’ve written about some of them, for instance, The Nevada State Museum, or the Atomic Testing Museum on East Flamingo Road.
 There are of course others, such as The Natural History Museum, The Liberace Museum, some of which offer deals for locals that make it cheap as well as cool to visit.

 And there are the places you need to go anyway, because to be honest, virtually every indoor space in Clark County is air conditioned.
 I take my time in the grocery store in hot weather, because grocery stores tend to be pretty cold inside.
 Likewise, any mall is essentially a huge bubble of climate controlled space, perfect for forgetting about the desert heat for a while.
 Like to shop?
 Here’s a perfect reason to keep at it for extra innings.
 And, of course, you can always check out the topiary at Bellagio, or do your shopping in one of the many upscale areas along the famous Las Vegas Strip.
 Here are some more ideas from a local mom about how she keeps her kids cool, safe and having fun in the Las Vegas summer!